What is Acne?

 Self-help measures may help to clear up mild acne and prevent recurrence.
 Your doctor may also recommend a topical drug treatment, such as benzoyl peroxide or retinoid cream to loosen keratin that is sealing the hair follicles.
 The doctor may also prescribe topical antibiotics.
 Moderate acne is often successfully treated with a low-dose oral antibiotic, such as tetracycline or erythromycin.

 If these treatments fail, you may be referred to a dermatologist.
 He or she may prescribe isotretinoin, an oral retinoid that acts to loosen keratin and reduce sebum secretion.
 However, the use of isotretinoin during pregnancy is known to result in fetal abnormalities.
 For this reason, sexually active women should take the drug only if they are using a reliable contraceptive.
-Some women may be prescribed the combined pill, which may relieve acne by
+Some women may be prescribed the combined pill, which may relieve acne by counteracting the action of androgens.

 There is no immediate cure for acne.
 However, scarring may be prevented if treatment is started at an early stage.
 Individual acne cysts may be treated with corticosteroid injections.
 If acne has already left noticeable scars, you may wish to consult a cosmetic surgeon and discuss techniques such as dermabrasion.
 In this procedure, the top layer of skin is removed under a general anaesthetic.
 The raw areas then heal to leave a more even layer of skin.